 When using networks such as Facebook, Twitter, etc., for reporting or for our personal lives, we must protect our professional integrity and remember: TWN journalists are always TWN journalists.

 Social media accounts maintained by all TWN staff reflect upon the reputation and credibility of the newsroom.
 Even as we express ourselves in more personal and informal ways to forge better connections, we must be ever mindful of preserving the reputation of TWN for journalistic excellence, fairness and independence.
-Every comment or link we share should be considered public information, regardless of privacy settings.
+Every comment or link we share should be considered public information, regardless of perceived privacy or chosen privacy settings.

 TWN journalists must refrain from writing, tweeting or posting anything — including photographs or video — that could objectively be perceived as reflecting political, racial, sexist, religious or other bias or favoritism.